-- There are 7,167 small business exporters in Idaho that account for 15.1% of the state’s $35.6 billion worth of export revenue.
+- There are 7,167 small business exporters in Indiana, accounting for 15.1% of the state’s $35.6 billion worth of export revenue.

-- The top 6 industries with the largest share of small business employees are:
+- Six industries have the largest share of small business employees:

-- To form an LLC, you need to file Articles of Organisation with the Indiana Secretary of State.
+- To form an LLC, you need to file Articles of Organization with the Indiana Secretary of State.
 The filing fee is between $95 and $100.